Observe the rules and show good manners while driving.

 Most rental cars come with a GPS navigation system built into the dashboard.
-The system in some vehicles can be set to display the map and menus and to read directions in English, however English language systems are not available at every rental company.
+The system in some vehicles can be set to display the map and menus and read directions in English, however, English language systems are not available at every rental company.
 Whether the GPS system is in English or not, most users will find it easy to input their destinations by simply entering the phone number of their destination.

 Passing through Expressway Toll Gates